-- 1. What often-false assumption does the waterfall model made about requirements specifications?
+1. What o ften-false assumption does the waterfall model made about requirements specifications?

-- a.
+a.
 Specifications are predictable

-- b.
+b.
 Specifications are stable

-- c.
+c.
 Specifications have low change rates

-- d.
+d.
 All of the above

-- e.
+e.
 None of the above

-- 2. True or false?
+2. false?
 It is better to discover defects later in the development process.
-That way, you can have more of the system finished before you worry about fixing things.
+That way, you can have f the system finished before you worry about fixing things.

-- a.
+a.
 True

-- b.
+b.
 False

-- 3. An empirical process model iterates between...
+3. An emp pirical process model iterates between

-- a. ... feedback and adaptation
+a. feedback and adaptation

-- b. ... design and implementation
+b. design and implementation

-- c. ... requirements gathering and design
+c. requirements gathering and design

-- d. ... user studies and testing
+d. user studies and testing

-- e.
+e.
 None of the above

-- 4. True or false?
-In iterative software development, it is recommended that iterations be 3 to 6 months in length.
+4. True or length. false?
+In iterative software development, it is recommended that iterations be 3 to 6 months in

-- a.
+a.
 True

-- b.
+b.
 False

-- 5. If your project has unstable requirements (i.e., that are prone to change), you should use a waterfall process model.
+5. If your project has unstable requirements (i.e., that are prone to change), you should use a waterfall process model.

-- a.
+a.
 True

-- b.
+b.
 False

-- 6. In iterative development, how long should an iteration generally be?
+6. In itera tive development, how long should an iteration generally be?

-- a.
+a.
 1 week

-- b.
+b.
 2-6 weeks

-- c.
+c.
 2-4 months

-- d.
+d.
 6 months to a year

-- e.
+e.
 None of the above

-- 7. Which of the following is meant by a software development process?
+7. Which of the following is meant by a software development process?

-- a.
-A running instance of a program; for example, a UNIX process is a softw. devel. process
+a.
+A running instance of a program; for example, a UNIX process is a software development process

-- b.
-Something developers do to accomplish a goal during a project; for example, planning poker is a softw. devel. process for estimation
+b.
+Something developers do to accomplish a goal during a project; for example, planning poker is a software development process for estimation

-- c.
-Something developers use to accomplish a goal during a project; for example, Subversion is a softw. devel. process for configuration management
+c.
+Something developers use to accomplish a goal during a project; for example, Git or Subversion is a software development process for configuration management

-- d.
-A structure imposed on the development of a software product; for example, developing iteratively and incorporating best practices might be ingredients in a softw. devel. process
+d.
+An organization or structure imposed on the tasks and activities involved in developing a software product; for example, developing iteratively and incorporating best practices might be ingredients in a software development process

-- e.
+e.
 None of the above

-- 8. Which one of the these is a bad length for an iteration?
+8. Which one of the these is a bad length for an iteration?

-- a.
+a.
 1 week

-- b.
+b.
 2 weeks

-- c.
+c.
 4 weeks

-- d.
+d.
 6 weeks

-- e.
+e.
 All of the above